Form 26QC: TDS on Rent under Section 194-IB

 Table of Contents:

-However, an individual or HUF is additionally obliged to deduct TDS at the rate of 5% if rent is paid more than Rs 50,000.
-Rent payments made by an individual or HUF under section 194IB are subject to a reduced TDS rate of 3.75% for payments made between May 14, 2020, and March 31, 2021, for the financial year 2020–2021.
+However, an individual or HUF is also under an obligation of TDS deduction at the rate of 5% if rent is paid above Rs 50,000.
+Rent payments made by an individual or HUF under section 194IB are under a reduced TDS rate of 3.75% for payments made between May 14, 2020 and March 31, 2021, for the financial year 2020-2021.

 What is Form 26QC?